Solving Medium Sized Traveling Salesman Problems

 [diagram of (12)(34) from the corresponding distance matrix]

-To fix this formulation, we can add the constraint that there are no cycles of length less than N. From the first part of this definition, since any tour must select exactly one entry from each row and column, it means that if we modify the matrix by adding K to every entry in some row or column, the resulting TSP length will be exactly K larger.
+To fix this formulation, we can add the constraint that there are no cycles of length less than N. From the first part of this definition, any tour must select exactly one entry from each row and column.
+Therefore, modifying the matrix by adding K to every entry in exactly one row or column will result in the same minimal tours, with length increased by exactly K.

 [show square of input, modified input, output, modified output].